Jay-Idrees/Upenn-Cybersecurity-Linux-User-Control/Readme.md

 - When you are the root user nothing in the system will stop you- you wont be asked about any password prompts.

+- In a general sense If we talk of one user with super control its the `root` and when we talk about a group of users with super control its the `admin`

+- The sudo command in that sense is kind of a user group to which users can be added- It adds another layer of security by prompting the user for a password

+- Linus recognizes the users and user groups by their ids not the name root id is 0, administrative accounts are 1-999 and normal user account ids are usually 1000+

 ## File structure

 - Every file and program on Linux have permissions that can be controlled for a particular user